rocksclusters/roll-server/README.md

 ```
 and verify that when you use your roll server instead that you get the same output

 __VII.
-Other items to check
-The following may need to be checked/changed for your setup
+Other items to checkThe following may need to be checked/changed for your setup__

 * Firewall needs modifying on your web server to allow http access (platform sepcific)